 The 300 Paddle Rule

-This became a common trend for most of my lessons.
+This became a common trend in most of my advanced surf lessons.
 I completely understand that surfing uses new muscles which are different from any other sport, but I couldn’t understand why they were getting tired so quickly.

 Now as for myself, I can paddle almost nonstop with very few breaks for 2-4 hours no problem, but again, this is from surfing almost every day for 20+ years.
 But more importantly, it’s my paddling TECHNIQUE that allows me to maintain energy levels so I can stay out as long as I want.